decyphertek-io/decyphertek/docs/technotes/Crowdsec.md

 Crowdsec
 =====

-Crowdsec is an open source Intrusion Prevention System that maintains a global IP blacklist.
+Crowdsec is an open source Intrusion Prevention System , with an optional firewall bouncer.

 Install:
 -------